Contact Us

 CON #2: Permanent Hire Opportunities

-Just like many ERP systems, its hard to find experienced professionals to be your administrator or NetSuite developer in-house.
+Just like many ERP systems, it's hard to find experienced professionals to be your administrator or NetSuite developer in-house.
 This is the case for NetSuite professionals as well.
 There are available options and a handful of qualified individuals.
-My opinion is that you use a contractor (firm or independent) while you are actively searching.
-For some businesses, it takes more than a year to be able to find someone that fits their company well.
-NetSuite partners and NetSuite itself tends to snag the majority of higher quality developers, admins, and consultants.
-I think that you should find a partner that can help train one of your existing employees to be your NetSuite administrator while they implement new features to your system.
-They can train your employee using real tasks/initiatives your company has started.
+I recommend using a contractor (firm or independent) while you are actively searching.
+For some businesses, it takes more than a year to be able to find someone who fits their company well.
+NetSuite partners and NetSuite itself tend to snag the majority of higher-quality developers, admins, and consultants.
+I think that you should find a partner who can help train one of your existing employees to be your NetSuite administrator while they implement new features in your system.
+They can train your employees using real tasks/initiatives your company has started.
 Think of it as a professional tutor.

 CON #3: Cost of NetSuite Contracting Company

 At some point, you will be utilizing a partner.
-Either you use them to implement NetSuite, sell it to you, or use a partner for post go-live support.
+You can either use them to implement NetSuite, sell it to you, or use a partner for post-go-live support.
 Small firms charge about $130 - $200/hr while larger firms range from $200 - $350/hr.
-It's important to vet your partner to make sure you are fully covered with all the features required for implementation.
+It's crucial to thoroughly vet your partner to ensure you have all the necessary features for successful implementation.

 CON #4: Nightmare NetSuite Implementations Are Possible